What is the Sterling Overnight Interbank Average Rate (SONIA)?

 Changes to SONIA

-SONIA has been administered by the Bank of England since April 2018 and is the selected risk-free rate (RFR).
+SONIA has been administered by the Bank of England since April 2016 and is the selected risk-free rate (RFR).
 In such a case, RFR refers to a rate of return on investment with zero risks of financial loss.
 The Financial Conduct Authority (FCA) oversees the computation and publication of different benchmarks through WMBA.
-The following changes have been effected regarding SONIA:
+The following changes have been affected regarding SONIA:

 - It includes bilaterally negotiated transactions, as well as brokered financial transactions.

 - It includes a volume-weighted average interest rate for computing the rate.

 - SONIA rate is reported on the business day and published at 9:00 a.m.
 The arrangement is meant to give financial institutions enough time to account for a higher volume of activities.

 Banks are encouraged to adopt SONIA as an alternative to LIBOR.
 The call is based on the premise that SONIA is a near-risk free interest rate.
 Such a change has impacted British sterling derivatives and other similar financial transactions.
 It has also replaced the dominant LIBOR as the best option, resulting in an alternative interest rate.

 CFI is the official provider of the Certified Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: